nicolerenene/IntroToPython/01_getting_set_up/01_getting_set_up.md

 ---

+# Functions

+---

-## Functions
+## About Functions

-* *Function*: a bunch of code grouped under one nametag
+* *Function*
+  1. A bunch of code,
+  2. Which takes data and does something with it,
+  3. Grouped under one nametag.

+---

+## About Functions, cont.

-* Look like variables but with parentheses at the end:
+* They look like variables but with parentheses at the end.

     ```python
     my_function()
     ```

-* Many take *arguments*: values or variables *passed in* between the parentheses
+* Many take *arguments*: values or variables *passed in* between the parentheses.

     ```python
     my_function('argument')
     my_function(foo)
     ```

-* They *return* values, which can be assigned to a variable
+* They *return* values, which can be assigned to a variable.

     ```python
     foo = my_function('bar')